fdezcaminero/aGameOfGo/README.md

 This project is [MIT](./MIT.md) licensed.

-Some photographic material is licensed under Creative Commons 2.0 and some under Creative Commons 4.0
+Some photographic material is licensed under Creative Commons 2.0 and some under Creative Commons 4.0.

-Special thanks to https://unsplash.com/ and https://www.pexels.com/ (along with their photographers)
+Special thanks to https://unsplash.com/ and https://www.pexels.com/ (along with their photographers).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>